Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 ITINERARY

-On arrival, you will be greeted and assisted by our representative and transferred to the Hotel.
+Arrive Delhi - On arrival, you will be greeted and assisted by our representative and transferred to the Hotel.
 (Check-in time 1400 hrs)

+DELHI - It is a city that bridges two different worlds.
+Old Delhi, once the capital of Islamic India, is a labyrinth of narrow lanes lined with crumbling havelis and formidable mosques.
 In contrast, the imperial city of New Delhi created by the British Raj is composed of spacious, tree-lined avenues and imposing government buildings.
 Delhi has been the seat of power for several rulers and many empires for about a millennium.
-Many times the city was built, destroyed, and then rebuilt here.
+Many a times the city was built, destroyed and then rebuilt here.
 Interestingly, a number of Delhi's rulers played a dual role, first as destroyers and then as creators.

-Overnight rest at a Hotel in Delhi.
+Overnight rest at Hotel in Delhi.

 Raj Ghat